PlazmaZero/MagnetoX-OriginMove/README.md

 ```

 ### If you have a beacon, flip the `home_xy_position` coordinates and switch the `x_offset` and `y_offset`.
 ## At this point make sure all your macros have the coordinates flipped.
+(Check your Macros.cfg, Beacon.c, etc)
 ## After saving and restarting, KlipperScreen and Mainsail X,Y move buttons should move in a more intutive direction.
 The origin should also be in the front left corner now.

 ## OrcaSlicer Changes